-- HOS Highlights: introduces new and updated HOS program information, self-paced training webinars, and website resources for MAOs and other data users. - HOS and the Star Ratings: discusses the HOS measures currently used by CMS for the Medicare Star Ratings.
+- HOS Highlights and Resources: introduces new and updated HOS program information, self-paced training webinars, and website resources for MAOs and other data users. - HOS and the Star Ratings: discusses the HOS measures currently used by CMS for the Medicare Star Ratings.
 The Improving or Maintaining Physical Health and Improving or Maintaining Mental Health measures are reported in the HOS Performance Measurement Report.
-The Improving Bladder Control, Monitoring Physical Activity, and Reducing the Risk of Falling measures, previously reported in the HOS Baseline Report, are reported in the HEDIS® HOS Effectiveness of Care Report.
-Between 2012 and 2020, the Osteoporosis Testing in Older Women (OTO) measure was part of the Medicare Part C display measures on the CMS website.
-As of the 2021 HOS survey administration year, the OTO measure has been retired by the measure steward, NCQA.
-OTO data are no longer available, and all references to the measure have been removed.
-Information about the Medicare Star Ratings is also available in the HOS and the Star Ratings section of this report.
+The Improving Bladder Control, Monitoring Physical Activity, and Reducing the Risk of Falling measures, previously reported in the HOS Baseline Report, are reported in the Healthcare Effectiveness Data and Information Set (HEDIS®)^H HOS Effectiveness of